O-rings and rubber seals

 The O-ring is clamped axially

-in the groove, in the same way
+in the track, in the same way

 as a flat gasket.